saucelabs/sauce-docs/docs/mobile-apps/features/virtual-usb.md

 To use Sauce Connect Proxy: launch a tunnel in the Sauce Connect client, then add your [`--tunnel-identifier`](/dev/cli/virtual-usb/start-session/#--tunnelidentifier), which the vUSB client will use to retrieve and secure test data.
 You can also set up a device proxy using [proxy command options](/dev/cli/virtual-usb/start-session).

+If you require video recordings & device logs to be generated for the virtual USB session created via this method (accessible via SauceLabs account on the website), include the `--artifactsEnabled` optional flag when using the `startSession` command.
+Otherwise, the test report associated with this session will only contain metadata (i.e. device info, start & end timestamps etc.).

 If your vUSB test session launch is successful, you'll see a success message:
 <Tabs
 defaultValue="Android"